The following suggestions have been supplied by various members

 it also removes exhaust stains from

-fibreglass/gel coat, cleans uncured fibreglass resin or epoxy, good for cleaning
+fibreglass/gel coat, cleans uncured fibreglass resin or epoxy, is good for cleaning

 vinyl and

-gel coat stains, great for removing adhesive left from a label or price sticker,
+gel coat stains, is great for removing adhesive left from a label or price sticker,

-removes wax prior to paint or epoxy jobs and best of all it rinses away with water.
+can remove wax prior to painting or epoxy repair and best of all, it rinses away with water.

 -